anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 pi@raspberrypi:~ $
 ```

-We're just getting warmed up!
+We're just getting started..

 ---
 ### Remote Pi

-Now this is a computer that needs to be connected by wire to the router sitting on top of my fridge.
-Its a small board, it can sit close to its home.
+Now, this is a computer that needs to be connected by wire to the router sitting on top of my fridge.
+It's a small board, it can sit close to its home.
 But, I can't get a monitor next to it.
 Solution: _VNC_.

-For those of you who are not so amused, VNC is Virtual Network Computing, its a universal remote desktop mechanism that can work across Windows, macOS, and Linux.
-Let's get the server running.

 ```
 pi@raspberrypi:~ $ sudo apt-get install tightvncserver